synesthesiam/rhasspy/docs/training.md

       "movie_name": "Primer"
     }

-If you update `movies.txt**, make sure to re-train Rhasspy in order to pick up the new movies.
+If you update the `movies` file, make sure to re-train Rhasspy in order to pick up the new movie names.

-**NOTE**: Rhasspy will look for `slots` in *all* of your [profile directories](profiles.md#profile-directories), merging together all of the same named text files it finds.

 ### Special Cases